ganeti/ganeti/doc/design-network.rst

 It should be noted that IP pool management is performed only for IPv4 networks, as they are expected to be densely populated.
-IPv6 networks can use different approaches, e.g. sequential address asignment or EUI-64 addresses.
+IPv6 networks can use different approaches, e.g. sequential address assignment or EUI-64 addresses.

 New NIC parameter: network